JWST Confirmation of a Runaway Supermassive Black Hole via its Supersonic Bow Shock: Line Ratios

 where $r_{\mathrm{t}}$ is a transition radius and $\{\,T_{0},v_{0},\alpha,\beta\,\}$ are free parameters.
 The best fit is determined by minimizing

 where $R_{i,j}^{\mathrm{obs}}$ and $\sigma_{i,j}$ are the observed ratios and their 1$\sigma$ uncertainties at position $r_{j}$.

 We find $\log T_0 = 5.6 \pm 0.3$, $\log v_0 = 2.42 \pm 0.05$, $r_t = 54 \pm 2$\,kpc, $\alpha = 0.06 \pm 0.05$, and $\beta = 0.026 \pm 0.005$.
 The best fitting profiles for $T_{\mathrm{pre}}(r)$ and $v_{\mathrm{s}}(r)$, as well as the accompanying spatial variations of the four fitted diagnostics, are shown by the red lines in Fig.\ \ref{line_ratios.fig}.
+In Appendix \ref{2dmaps.sec} the 1D profiles are converted to 2D maps, for a direct comparison to the observed 2D line maps.
 The fits reproduce the trends seen in the data reasonably well, although there are significant deviations.
 These most likely stem from complexity in the morphology and ionization structure of the wake, as is also evident from the spatial variations in the 2D maps.
 In particular, near the tip of the wake there is a localized ``hot spot'' where both [O\,III]/H$\alpha$ and [S\,III]/[S\,II] are elevated (see \S\,\ref{blackhole.sec} for further discussion of this region).

 The preshock temperature $T_{\rm pre}\sim 10^6$\,K, with considerable uncertainty.
 This temperature is somewhat higher than expected as optical line formation begins to be efficient at $T \lesssim 10^5$\,K. As discussed above we find that increasing $f_{\rm p}$ or $B$ brings $T_{\rm pre}$ down to this regime; rather than providing meaningful specific values of $T_{\rm pre}$, the models indicate that strong preshock ionization is required, and this can be achieved in several ways.